DC conductance and memory in 3D gravity: Introduction

 Recently, the specification of field-dependent Lagrange multipliers at infinity has permitted to propose novel boundary dynamics, via imposition of integrability conditions consistent with the gauge symmetries \cite{Henneaux:2013dra, Perez:2016vqo, Ojeda:2019xih, Cardenas:2021vwo}.
 In the case of asymptotically AdS$_3$ spaces, this procedure deforms the Hamiltonian of the boundary theory, describing mechanical systems with symmetries other than conformal.

 The holographic representation of three-dimensional gravity finds interesting applications in the spirit of the AdS/CMT correspondence (for a review on the subject see e.g. \cite{Hartnoll:2009sz,McGreevy:2009xe}), where observables sensible for condensed matter systems can be recognized from the symmetries of the gravitational description.
-The implementation of the asymptotic symmetric group on the boundary fixes some of these observables to be described in terms of the leading components of the gravitational field.

 In this work, we would like to compute transport coefficients for three-dimensional gravity endowed with a particular choice of the Lagrange multipliers.
 This specification makes contact with Lifshitz symmetry, that has shown to be relevant in condensed matter systems \cite{sachdev_2011}.
 We construct the corresponding dual theory which describes anisotropic chiral boson excitations \cite{Fuentealba:2019oty}, admitting a conservation law based on a residual $U(1)$ symmetry.
-The resulting conserved current can be reinterpreted under the light of the bosonization\footnote{See \cite{vonDelft:1998pk} for a discussion from the point of view of condensed matter systems.}, permitting the identification of an electronic charge density and its corresponding electric current.
+The resulting conserved current can be reinterpreted under the light of bosonization\footnote{See \cite{vonDelft:1998pk} for a discussion from the point of view of condensed matter systems.}, permitting to identify an electronic charge density and its corresponding electric current.
 By means of the Kubo formula, we obtain the linear response associated to the charge-current correlator.
 This computation has been previously carried out in the relativistic chiral boson case by Kane and Fisher \cite{kane1996edge}.
 In the DC limit, this correlator yields an Ohm's law when the physical setup is characterized by a source representing a two-terminal reservoir.
-Here, we present a generalization to \cite{kane1996edge} in the case of anisotropic chiral states.
-Noteworthy, the specification of the spatial and temporal Chern-Simons gauge fields components is shown to play a precise role in the functional expression of the DC conductance.
+Here, we present a generalization of \cite{kane1996edge} to the case of anisotropic chiral states.
+Noteworthy, the specification of our boundary conditions, contained in the spatial and temporal components of the Chern-Simons fields, is shown to play a precise role in the functional expression of the DC conductance.

-Two-point functions in a 2D CFT play a fundamental role in the calculation of transport coefficients \cite{Bloete:1986qm,Affleck:1986bv}, where the underlying symmetry fixes its value to a constant.
-For the energy-momentum operator, this constant corresponds to the central charge, while for an abelian conserved current is associated to the $\mathfrak{u}(1)$ Kac-Moody level.
-The present work can be seen as an extension of these previous results, including now conductivity coefficients for theories with Lifshitz scaling.